mrizwan47/uol-itp2-project/README.md

 **Under the Hood**
  - Live Preview: Draw function checks if the `stampImage` is not `null` it will save the current canvas state and then draw the `stampImage` centered to the mouse position and then pop that saved state back.
- - Pasting image: In draw function, the app checks if `stampImage` is not `null` and mouse if pressed inside canvas.
+ - Pasting image: In draw function, the app checks if `stampImage` is not `null` and mouse is pressed inside canvas.
 If that condition is met, it'll simply use `image()` function of p5js to place image centered on the mouse position.

 ### 2. ADDED: Eraser Tool
 This tool erases anything from the canvas.
 Has the option to: